-Presidential Proclamations and National Interest Exceptions: Individuals who have been present in 33 countries, including South Africa, remain subject to restrictions on entry to the United States.
+Presidential Proclamations and National Interest Exceptions: Individuals who have been present in 33 countries, including South Africa, during the 14-day period preceding their entry or attempted entry into the United States remain subject to restrictions on entry to the United States.
 Consequently, the Department is conducting visa interviews in the Schengen area, United Kingdom, Ireland, Brazil, China, India, South Africa, and Iran only for applicants who qualify for National Interest Exceptions to these Presidential Proclamations.
 Please visit this site for more information and submit an NIE request via this link only if your purpose of travel is listed in the categories considered for exception.
 We will re-evaluate this posture should restrictions be lifted.

 Validity of National Interest Exceptions: National Interest Exceptions are valid for 12 months for multiple entries, as long as they are used for the purpose under which they were granted.
 Please visit here for more details.
 If you have previously been granted a National Interest Exception under any of the proclamations, they are now retroactively valid for 12 months for multiple entries from the date of visa issuance or the date you were notified that your National Interest Exception was approved.